 Grades issued which are either part of a course or issued at the close of a semester, may be appealed in writing.
-MS-TCVM students will report issues in writing to the Campus Director, who will forward the appeal to the MS-TCVM Program Committee.
-An appeal must be directed in writing to the President within thirty (30) days of the decision to be appealed.
+Chi University students will report issues in writing to the Academic Director, who will forward the appeal to the appropriate Program Committee.
 Any grade entered will remain in effect during the process of the appeal, and SAP status imposed during the appeal process will also remain in effect until the conclusion of the appeal.
-The MS-TCVM Program Committee will meet with the student and make a recommendation to the President regarding the appeal.
+The Program Committee will meet with the student and make a recommendation to the Academic Director regarding the appeal.
 The decision of the Academic Director of Chi University will be final.